safrie/Drndic-CAD/Lithography/README.md

 This folder contains the mask patterns I made for optical lithography on 4" wafers and my e-beam lithography dose test pattern.

 20, 16, and 12-lead masks: These masks are designed for producing in-situ TEM chips from 4" wafers.
 The chips are 3mm x 4mm so that they fit in the 8-lead Hummingbird transport holder.
 The metal deposition mask patterns have more leads than necessary for a Hall bar for ease of writing e-beam leads on at times oddly-shaped 2d materials and large contact pads for ease of wire-bonding.
 The backside mask paterns are for producing electron-transparent TEM windows on 200-micron <100> Si wafers with outer LPCVD silicon nitride layers.

+Dose_Test_v2.gds: Design I made to test different dose factors in the SEM to determine which gives the best resolution.
+Useful after the SEM has been serviced and may behave differently at the old settings.
+Each dose factor is written at several thicknesses within the window and on two connection points off the window that connect to the optical leads.